Lexington Group to Host Aeron Chair Hockey Tournament on Oct. 2 - BusinessWest

 Admission to the event is complimentary, but registration is required and can be made at lexington-aeronhockey.eventbrite.com.
 Donations to the Foundation for TJO Animals are appreciated and can be made in advance directly through the foundation’s website, www.tjofoundation.org, or may be made at the event.

-The event is currently sponsored by MP CPAs, St. Germain Investments, Sitterly Movers, and Sheraton Springfield Monarch Place Hotel (cup sponsors); bankESB, Behavioral Health Network, Complete Payroll Solutions, Dietz & Co.
-Architects, Fire Service Group, HUB International New England, Massachusetts Fire Technologies, Mercier Carpet, Morgan Stanley Wealth Management, and New England Promotional Marketing (chair sponsors); AIS, Baystate Ob/Gyn, Contract Sources, Excel Dryer, KI, Lexington Group, Paragus IT, People’s United Bank, the Republican, and Westfield Bank (rink sponsors); Go Graphix and Herman Miller (goods sponsors); BusinessWest, ERC5, and West of the River Chamber of Commerce (event partners).
-Additional sponsorship opportunities are available.
+The event is currently sponsored by , MP, CPA’s, St. Germaine Investments, Sitterly Movers and Sheraton Springfield Monarch Place Hotel (cup sponsor); bankESB, Behavioral Health Network, Complete Payroll Solutions, Dietz & Company Architects, Fire Service Group, HUB International New England, Massachusetts Fire Technologies, Mercier Carpet, Morgan Stanley Wealth Management, and New England Promotional Marketing (chair sponsors); AIS, Baystate OB/GYN, Contract Sources, Excel Dryer, Lexington Group, KI, Paragus IT, People’s United Bank, The Republican, and Westfield Bank (rink sponsors); Go Graphix and Herman Miller (goods sponsors), BusinessWest, ERC5, and West of the River Chamber of Commerce (event partners).